-Marshall Dennehey’s Appellate Advocacy & Post-Trial Practice Group is one of the largest and most accomplished appellate practice groups in the Commonwealth of Pennsylvania.
-Firmwide, the group’s 15 lawyers have more than 120 years of combined experience handling post-trial motions and appeals.
-Dedicated to the craft of written and oral appellate advocacy, our appellate attorneys respond to clients’ post-trial needs and challenges throughout Pennsylvania and the five additional states where we maintain offices.
+Marshall Dennehey’s award-winning Appellate Advocacy & Post-Trial Practice Group–recognized by Law.com and The Legal Intelligencer as the Pennsylvania “Litigation Department of the Year” for Appellate Law in 2026, 2025, 2024 and 2016–is one of the largest and most accomplished appellate practice groups in the Commonwealth of Pennsylvania.
+Firmwide, the group’s 17 lawyers have more than 300 years of combined experience handling post-trial motions and appeals.
+Dedicated to the craft of written and oral appellate advocacy, our appellate attorneys respond to clients’ post-trial needs and challenges throughout Pennsylvania and the six additional states where we maintain offices.

-We have represented parties in litigation stemming from the Jerry Sandusky child abuse prosecution, the Market Street building collapse in Center City, Philadelphia that killed six people and injured more than a dozen others, the fatal shooting of employees at a Kraft Foods plant in Philadelphia, and numerous other cases that resulted in seven-figure, eight-figure, and nine-figure civil verdicts.
+The group’s attorneys have represented parties in many high-profile civil matters, including litigation stemming from the Jerry Sandusky child abuse prosecution, the Market Street building collapse in Center City, Philadelphia that killed six people and injured more than a dozen others, the fatal shooting of employees at a Kraft Foods plant in Philadelphia, and numerous other cases that resulted in multimillion and billion dollar civil verdicts.
 In many of these high-exposure cases, our attorneys served as appellate counsel during trial to ensure that important legal issues had been properly raised and preserved for post-trial motions and appeals.

-The practice group, which was selected as the “Litigation Department of the Year” for Appellate Law by The Legal Intelligencer in 2025, 2024 and 2016, is led by seasoned appellate practitioner John J. Hare.
+The practice is led by seasoned appellate practitioner John J. Hare who was co-awarded “Attorney of the Year” at the 2026 Pennsylvania Legal Awards.
 John has represented individuals, insurers and corporations in some of the most high-profile litigation in recent Pennsylvania history, including dozens of cases with verdicts and settlements in excess of $10 million.
 As litigation and amicus curiae counsel, John has represented a diverse clientele, including leading corporations and insurers, the United States Chamber of Commerce, the Pennsylvania Chamber of Business and Industry, the Pennsylvania Defense Institute, the Pennsylvania Medical Society, the American Society for the Prevention of Cruelty to Animals, and academics interested in the outcome of appellate litigation.

 To enhance their skills and the relationship between the appellate courts and appellate practitioners, the attorneys in this group are active members of the Pennsylvania Bar Association’s Post-Trial and Appellate Practice Committee; Philadelphia Bar Association’s Appellate Courts Committee; Florida Bar Appellate Practice Section; The American Academy of Appellate Lawyers, and more.